vladmandic/pigallery/README.md

   - Camera make, model and lens
   - Camera settings used to take the photo
   - Software used to edit the photo
+- Perception hash for image:
+  - Used to compare image simmilarity

 Collected metadata is additionally analyzed to render human-readable search terms